Aiken County DUI Guide

 Critical Deadlines

-- ADSAP Enrollment: If convicted of DUI, you must enroll in the South Carolina Alcohol and Drug Safety Action Program (ADSAP) within 30 days of your conviction to avoid being held in contempt of court.
+- ADSAP Enrollment: If convicted, you generally have 30 days to enroll in the Alcohol and Drug Safety Action Program (ADSAP) to avoid being held in contempt of court.

 DUI Enforcement in Aiken County

-Aiken County relies heavily on a multi-agency law enforcement network including the Aiken County Sheriff's Office, the Aiken Department of Public Safety, and the South Carolina Highway Patrol (Troop 7).
+Aiken County relies on a multi-agency law enforcement network, including the Aiken County Sheriff's Office, the Aiken Department of Public Safety, and the South Carolina Highway Patrol (Troop 7).
+Due to the county's equestrian culture and events like the Aiken Steeplechase, DUI enforcement is often increased during these times.
+The South Carolina Highway Patrol actively monitors major interstate and state highway corridors within the county.

 Local Resources